taocpp/taopq/doc/Installing.md

 # Installing

 The Taopq project is a library, different from other Taocpp projects, this one needs to be built and requires PostgreSQL library installed.
-On this section will visit some ways how to install Taopq properly.
-We will use CMake for building, but it does not mean that is the only way.
+On this section we will visit some ways how to install Taopq properly.
+We will use CMake for building.

 ## Using Conan package manager